btijerino16/GROUP-PROJECT-6/README.md

-## SHOW TUNES
+## Movie Buff

-As a movie-goer
+As a movie-goer,
-I want to know the original sound track
-So that I can find the song that I like easily
+I want to get more information on an actor by searching his name on an application